DenisDemut/palace.jcss.com.ua/palace.jcss.com.ua/wp-content/plugins/external-featured-image/readme.txt

 includes/nelio-efi-main.php to know them and review their documentation).

+= How does the plugin find the first image linked in a post? =

+If you don't specify any featured image, the plugin will use the first image included in your post.
+In order to find the image, it looks for `img` tags that looks like the following:

+`
+&lt;img src="image-url-here" ... /&gt;
+`

+The `img` tag and the `src` attribute have to be "together".
+Otherwise, our plugin won't be able to find the featured image.

+= I don't want to use the first image in a post as the featured image.
+How do I change this? =

+That's quite easy.
+Simply add the following line in your theme's `functions.php` file:

+`
+add_filter( 'nelioefi_use_first_image', '__return_false' );
+`

 == Screenshots ==

 1. **External Featured Image with URL.** Easily set the featured image of a